Ji-Hwan Bae Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers rank 24th in baseball in home runs surrendered (91 total, 1.3 per game).
+- Brewers pitchers combine to rank 23rd in baseball in home runs given up (91 total, 1.3 per game).

-- The Brewers will send Miley (3-2) to the mound to make his ninth start of the season.
-He is 3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched.
+- Peralta gets the start for the Brewers, his 14th of the season.
+He is 5-6 with a 4.61 ERA and 75 strikeouts through 70 1/3 innings pitched.

-- His last appearance was on Tuesday, May 16 against the St. Louis Cardinals, when the left-hander tossed 1 2/3 innings, surrendering one earned run while allowing only one hit.
+- The righty last pitched on Sunday against the Oakland Athletics, when he went five innings, allowing four earned runs while giving up three hits.

-- The 36-year-old has put up a 3.67 ERA and 5.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.